jacky-mb/raw/pre-eng/pre.md

 ### Positive

-- Never feel scary dogs can tap in your legs
+- Never feel scary dogs tap in your legs

 - Don't worry met a dog's waste, free play and chill in the park, walking ...